Skip to content

 DataFlux Func supports downloading the required installation files and then installing them in an environment without public network access using a USB drive or other mobile devices.

-The downloaded "installation package" comes with an automatic installation script, Docker, etc., and can be executed to install (details below).
+The downloaded "installation package" comes with an automatic installation script, Docker, etc., and can be executed to install (details below)

 1.1 One-Command Download

-For Linux, macOS, and other systems, it is recommended to use the official shell command to download the installation package.
+For Linux, macOS, and other systems, it is recommended to use the official provided shell command to download the installation package.

 Run the following command to automatically download the required installation files for DataFlux Func.
 The download script will automatically select the x86_64 or aarch64 architecture version based on the current environment: